WORWAG PHARMA

 Lagosa contains lactose and sugar.

-If you have been told by your doctor that you have an intolerance to some sugars, please contact your doctor before taking this medicine.
+If your doctor has warned you that you have an intolerance to certain categories of carbohydrates, please ask him before taking this medicine.

 3. How to use Lagosa

-The usual recommended dose is 300 mg silymarin (2 Lagosa dragees) per day.
-The dragees should be swallowed with a small amount of liquid.
+The usual recommended dose is 300 mg silymarin (2 Lag

 : Silimarina